 Dalton Castle is an almost perfect rectangle, measuring 30 feet by 45 feet, with walls 6 feet thick.
-It stands three stories tall, and is surmounted by a simple parapet.
-Within the thick stone walls were a courtroom, two administration rooms, a gaol, storerooms, and guardrooms.
+It stands three storeys tall and is surmounted by a simple parapet.
+Within the thick stone walls were a courtroom, two administration rooms, a dismal dungeon, storerooms, and guardrooms.

 After the threat of Scottish invasion diminished, the castle served as a courthouse and a prison.
 By the late 14th century the Abbot held courts every three weeks to hear cases of trespass and debt.

 When Furness Abbey was suppressed during the Dissolution of the Monasteries the castle was seized by the Crown, and Henry VIII ordered it to be repaired and strengthened, using stones taken from the ruins of Furness Abbey.
 He then granted it to the Duke of Abermarle.
 From there it passed to the Dukes of Montagu, and then to the powerful Dukes of Buccleuch.

 In 1644 a skirmish between Parliamentary soldiers and Royalist troops near Dalton led to captured Parliamentary soldiers being held in the dungeon of Dalton Castle.
 Those dungeons apparently fell out of use around 1774.

 In 1856 the castle was radically rebuilt.
 Interior divisions were removed, turning the upper three floors into a single large chamber.